BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ## Summary

-Long read sequencing provides a means to assemble accurate metagenomic scafolds.
-Due to the length of reads, assemblies of larger compleate contigs are possable and give a greater understanding of both diversity and genetic context of specific genes.
+Long read sequencing provides a means to assemble metagenomes.
+Due to the length of reads, assemblies of larger compleate contigs are possable relative to short, high accuracy reads.
+This often permits a greater understanding of community composition, genetic diversity as well as a greater resolution of the genetic context of genes of interest.